|Baxter is coming for your job|

 The problem that robots pose is that they may make this labour market obsolete by causing 'technological unemployment' for humans.
 If robots can not only perform mechanical tasks more quickly, accurately, and tirelessly than humans (the problem the Luddites confronted), but also cognitive tasks (like exam grading, driving, legal discovery, etc) then what will humans have left to sell on the labour market?
 Our birthright - the ability to use our bodies and minds to create things that others find valuable - will be worthless.
 Yet people will still need food, shelter, and the rest.
 How will they get it?

 Robots will revolutionise the supply side of the economy, resulting in much cheaper goods and services.
 Yet the economic gains of this efficiency will not be split between labour (wages) and capital (profits), since robots don't need to be paid.
 Thus the owners of capital - the owners of the machines - will end up with an increasingly large share of whatever income the economy generates.
 (The ratio under capitalism 1.0 has historically been about 2/3 labour, 1/3 capital.)
-The pessimistic conclusion is that the society of the future would be characterised by an unimaginable abundance that only a very few can afford to buy.
+The pessimistic conclusion is that the society of the future would be characterised by an unimaginable abundance that only a very few can afford to buy (as Marx prophesied).